GDQuest/blender-power-sequencer-docs/docs/fade-in-fade-out.md

     1. Press <kbd>Shift</kbd><kbd>a</kbd>
     2. Select *Effect Strip -> Color*
 2. Select the color strip
-3. Adjust the length of the color strip
+3. Set blend to alpha over
-4. Set blend to alpha over
+4. Adjust the length of the color strip
-5. Set the desired max opacity (e.g. 0.5)
+5. Adjust the opacity (this value is used as the max opacity of the strip, so pick a value < 1.0)
 6. Press <kbd>f</kbd>